-You know what visions I get in my dreams?
-Visions of falling off of buildings (and doing the full body spasm thing when I hit the ground).
+Some people dream about falling off buildings (and doing the full body spasm thing when they hit the ground).
 These 11 people, on the other hand, had dreams that changed the world.
-Let’s hope that my visions take a turn toward genius sometime soon.
-Until then, I’ll just take inspiration from these guys.

-Mary Shelley was hanging out with her husband (Percy Bysshe, of course), Lord Byron and some other literary notables when they decided to have a writing contest.
+Mary Shelley was spending the year without a summer in Switzerland with her husband Percy Bysshe Shelley, Lord Byron, and some other literary notables when they decided to have a writing contest.
 Mary was stuck—until she went to bed for the night, and had what she called a “waking dream” of a “hideous phantasm of a man stretched out, and then, on the working of some powerful engine, show signs of life, and stir with an uneasy, half vital motion.”
-Thrilled that her writer’s block was gone, Shelley decided that “What terrified me will terrify others; and I need only describe the spectre which had haunted my midnight pillow.”
+Thrilled that her writer’s block was gone, Shelley decided that “what terrified me will terrify others; and I need only describe the specter which had haunted my midnight pillow.”

-Robert Louis Stevenson had a similar problem: The stories just weren’t coming.
+Robert Louis Stevenson also had a form of writer’s block.
 He knew he wanted to write about the dual life of a man, but had no idea how to go about it and was frustrated that no plot was presenting itself to him.
 Then he closed his eyes.
-“On the second night I dreamed the scene at the window, and a scene afterwards split in two, in which Hyde for some crime, took the powder and underwent the change in the presence of his pursuers.”
+“On the second night I dreamed the scene at the window, and a scene afterwards split in two, in which Hyde for some crime, took the powder and underwent the change in the presence of his pursuers,” he wrote later.

-Whether or not you’re a fan of angsty blood-suckers and pouty werewolves, you have to admit that Stephenie Meyer is definitely doing okay for herself.
-And she has one particularly vivid dream to thank.
-“It was two people in kind of a little circular meadow with really bright sunlight, and one of them was a beautiful, sparkly boy, and one was just a girl who was human and normal, and they were having this conversation," she told Oprah in 2009.
+Whether you’re a fan of angsty blood-suckers and pouty werewolves or not, you have to admit that Stephenie Meyer came up with a humdinger of a story in a dream.
+“It was two people in kind of a little circular meadow with really bright sunlight, and one of them was a beautiful, sparkly boy, and one was just a girl who was human and normal, and they were having this conversation," she told Oprah Winfrey in 2009.
 "The boy was a vampire, which is so bizarre that I'd be dreaming about vampires, and he was trying to explain to her how much he cared about her and yet at the same time how much he wanted to kill her.”

 Yep, that’s Twilight.
 Meyer wrote her dream down, she said, because it was so different from her everyday, stay-at-home-mom life that she wanted to hold on to it.
 “I just wanted to remember it so badly.
 That’s why I started writing it down—not because I thought this would be a great story for a novel.”